Krisila/MAYOCLINIC_PROJECTFINAL/README.md

 ### Image After
 ![image](https://user-images.githubusercontent.com/84781380/184847240-2b736c45-6b42-4714-bcec-d781d04e443f.png)

-The resulting image eliminated white space, and kept the shape of the images from inteferring with the model results.
+The resulting image eliminated white space and kept the shape of the images from interfering with the model results.
 The focus of these images needed to be on the tissue components, which is why the use of tiling close ups of the images together was crucial.
 ### The Model
 The model took some time.
-It was overtrained slighly at first multiple versions of my code were generated to determine the best model.
+It was overtrained slightly at first multiple versions of my code were generated to determine the best model.
 The other versions can be found here. https://www.kaggle.com/code/krisilahammett/fork-of-mayo-clinic/notebook
 ### The Data
-The model was trained per image file not patient, so for the test data the results had to be seperated.
+The model was trained per image file not patient, so for the test data the results had to be separated.
 #### The CNN Model Summary
 ![image](https://user-images.githubusercontent.com/84781380/184852089-0a906935-297d-4fa6-96c7-fe1a69202266.png)
 ![image](https://user-images.githubusercontent.com/84781380/184853311-ce236248-7348-4576-9fa4-7f975cb50493.png)